null Skip to main content

 This blog should not be regarded as professional fitness or medical advice; it is only for informative purposes.
 Before adding new equipment to your workout program, always speak with a qualified trainer or healthcare expert.

-In weightlifting, a belt lift is the technique of employing a lifting belt to increase core and lower back support, therefore lowering the risk of injury and improving posture.
+In weightlifting, a Support belt is the technique of employing a belt lifting belt to increase core and lower back support, therefore lowering the risk of injury and improving posture.

 2. Why ought I to wear a lifting belt?